 Foods Containing Healthy Fats

 When it comes to food content, many associate the word ‘fat’ with weight gain and an all-round negative impact on health, but not all fats are bad for you.
 As well as looking at the amount of fat you consume, you should be paying attention to the type of fat.
-A number of foods contain good fats, which will help to protect your heart and boost your overall health.
+A number of foods contain healthy fats, which will help to protect your heart and boost your overall health.

 Oily fish such as salmon, mackerel, sardines and tuna are full of omega-3 fatty acids, which offer a host of health benefits.
 They’re known to lower triglycerides – a type of fat in the blood stream – and slow down the growth of plaque in the arteries.
 They can also reduce inflammation throughout the body and reduce your risk of depression.